Alex Carnerio: Biography and career

 Carneiro began his fitness journey at the age of 17 when his passion for fitness grew one summer afternoon when his older brother took him to his local gym.
-He began training when he was a junior at Nido de Aguila International School in Santiago de Chile.
+He began training when he was a junior at Nido de Aguilas International School in Santiago de Chile.
 From an early age one of his parents moved to Rome Italy where he grew up and spent most of his years traveling around the world.
 At the age of 10 his parents relocated to Santiago de Chile where he spent 8 years.
 Carneiro was an average student, he didn't shine in math, science, or sports but loved spending time on the computer where he learned a lot about graphic design and web design.
 However, it wasn't until he was a sophomore in High School that his passion for sports grew and brought a desire to want to be better at them.
 Desiring to get to know the body better Carneiro designed to commit to coming to the United States and become a Physical Therapist yet changed his degree later to Spots and Exercise Science and Nutrition.

 During his college years at University of Northern Colorado, Carneiro developed a huge passion for bodybuilding and physique enhancement and spent his years studying and becoming a world known fitness model.

 Carneiro has been featured on the cover of several fitness magazines such, as Muscle & Body, MuscleMag, Revista Fisico and Muscle in Form.
 He also has over 40 international appearances in magazines such as Muscle & Fitness, Men's Health, Men's Fitness, Men's Exercise and more around the globe.